ServerlessOpsIO/ApplicationCostMonitoring/README.md

 Application Dollar Monitoring provides granular AWS spend tracking.

-Using the nightly generated AWS billing report, This system will parse the report and feed the line items to a place where you can perform analysis.
-Currently supported is S3 which allows you to use Athena to query your billing items.
+Using the nightly generated AWS billing report, this system will parse the report and feed the line items to a place where you can perform analysis.

 ![System Architecture](/AWS%20ADM%20Diagram.png?raw=true "System Architecture")